Mochi: Spring

 The cherry blossom (sakura) is a symbol of Japan and signifies the onset of full-fledged spring.
-Sakuramochi is a pink-coloured mochi surrounding sweet red bean paste and wrapped in an edible, salted cherry blossom leaf; this dish is usually made during the spring.
+Sakuramochi is a pink-colored mochi surrounding sweet red bean paste and wrapped in an edible, salted cherry blossom leaf; this dish is usually made during the spring.

 Children's Day

 Children's Day is celebrated in Japan on May 5.
 On this day, the Japanese promote the happiness and well-being of children.
 Kashiwa-mochi and chimaki are made especially for this celebration.
 Kashiwa-mochi is white mochi surrounding a sweet red bean paste filling with a kashiwa oak leaf wrapped around it.